Released: 30 November 1970 (UK), 27 November 1970 (US)

 ‘It’s Johnny’s Birthday’ was the only one of the five Apple Jam tracks to feature vocals.
 The backing track features a fairground organ and percussion backing, although no performer credits are known.

-Lennon spent much of his 30th birthday at EMI Studios in London, where he recorded the John Lennon/Plastic Ono Band song ‘Remember’.
+Lennon spent much of his birthday at EMI, where he was recording the John Lennon/Plastic Ono Band song ‘Remember’.
 Earlier that day, at Tittenhurst Park, he saw his father Alf Lennon for the final time.

 Harrison visited Lennon at the studio during the ‘Remember’ session, arriving in his dark blue Ferrari 330 GTC.
 He presented Lennon with a plastic flower and the pair hugged one other.